Shaga-Matula/Mastermind_PG/README.md

     <figcaption>Too many choices</figcaption>
   </figure>

-  * The user then clicks the "Submit" button and the computer will compair the two lines.
+  * The user then clicks the "Submit" button and the computer will compare the two lines.
   * The results are indicated by:
     * Computer displays a white peg for every color chosen that is in the correct place and the correct color.
     * Computer displays a black peg for every color chosen that is in not in the correct place but the color is present in the line.